-Walcher's time as a Prince Bishop was characterised by weak leadership which ultimately resulted in him being murdered at Gateshead in 1081.
-He was replaced by a new bishop called William St Carileph who was the man responsible for building the present cathedral.
-Carileph designed the greater part of the Cathedral of Durham as it stands today and began its construction in the year 1093.
-Occupying the site of the old stone minster built by Uchted, the new building was completed to the bishop’s designs in more or less forty years.
-Unfortunately Carileph did not live to see the completion of his cathedral in 1135.
+Walcher's time as a Prince Bishop was characterised by weak leadership which ultimately resulted in his murder at Gateshead in 1080.
+Walcher was then replaced by a new bishop called William St Carileph (or St Calais) who was the man responsible for building the present cathedral.
+Carileph designed the greater part of the Cathedral of Durham as it stands today and its construction began in the year 1093.
+Occupying the site of the old stone Saxon minster built by Uchted, the building was completed in line with the bishop’s ambitions in more or less forty years.
+Unfortunately Carileph did not live to see the completion of the cathedral in 1135.

 RIBBED VAULTING AND FLYING BUTTRESSES

-The Ribbed vaulting at Durham was in its time technically far more advanced than any vaulting to be found anywhere else in Britain or on the continent.
+The Ribbed vaulting at Durham was in its time technically far more advanced than any vaulting found anywhere else in Britain or on the continent.
 In fact it is quite possible that Durham Cathedral was the first building in Europe to receive ribbed vaulting.
 The Cathedral at Durham is also important for the flying buttresses, a feature invented by the Norman masons at Durham.
-Situated in the triforium or upper storey of the cathedral they can not be seen by visitors.
+Situated in the triforium or upper storey of the cathedral they cannot be seen by visitors.

 PUDSEY'S CHAPEL AND ST BEDE'S TOMB

 The Galilee Chapel is famous as the home of the black marble-topped tomb of The Venerable Bede (673-735 A.D), who was the first historian of England.
 Bede lived most of his life at Jarrow near the River Tyne.
-His bones were brought to Durham from the ruins of Jarrow monastery in 1020 A.D.
-Bede's tomb is inscribed with the following words
+His bones were brought to Durham from the ruins of Jarrow monastery in 1020 AD Bede's tomb is inscribed with the following words:

 Legend tells us that the use of the word Venerable is said to have been inspired into the mind of the writer of this poetic epitaph by an angel who told him how to complete the rhyme.
-The inscription dates from 1830.
+The inscription actually dates from 1830.

 The Galillee Chapel is also known as the Lady Chapel as it was once the only part of the cathedral that could be entered by women according to the rules of the Benedictine order of monks.
 A little way inside the main cathedral building we can see a line of black Frosterley Marble in the cathedral floor which marked the point beyond which women were not allowed to pass.

 The building problems at the east end arose from the nature of the ground here, but legend attributes the damage to St Cuthbert who is said to have disliked the idea of a Lady Chapel so close to the site of his tomb.
-At a later stage another chapel called the Chapel of the Nine Altars was built at the cathedral's east end - mysteriously this seems to have had no major structural problems.
+At a later stage another chapel called the Chapel of the Nine Altars was built at the cathedral's east end.
+Mysteriously this seems to have had no major structural problems.

 A CHAPEL WITH A ROSE WINDOW

-The huge Chapel of the Nine Altars at the eastern end of the cathedral was begun during the episcopacy of Bishop Richard Le Poore (1228-1237) who was also associated with the building of Salisbury Cathedral.
+The huge Chapel of the Nine Altars at the eastern end of the cathedral was started during the episcopacy of Bishop Richard Le Poore (1228-1237) who was also associated with the building of Salisbury Cathedral.
 This new chapel provided more space for the increasing number of visiting pilgrims who packed the aisles and choir of the cathedral to view the shrine of St Cuthbert.

 The Rose is ninety feet in circumference with a central core depicting Christ surrounded by the twelve apostles.Inside the cathedral the Chapel of the Nine Altars lies just to the east of an elevated Feretory (a chapel for saint's relics) in which we find the tomb of St.Cuthbert.

 THE SHRINE AND TOMB OF ST CUTHBERT